Public Leadership Education Network: Programs

+PLEN also partners with colleges and universities to curate on-site co-curricular programming in advocacy, running for office, and working on Capitol Hill.

 Past programming

 Women & Congress: Students meet with female members of the House and Senate, members of their staff, advocates, and other leaders in government relations.
 Notable speakers include Congresswoman Eleanor Holmes Norton, Senator Mary Landrieu, Congresswoman Virginia Foxx and Congresswoman Judy Biggert.